mkevinstever/openconnect-android/README.md

 - **Development Tools**: Install `gcc`, `make`, and other necessary tools (e.g., Red Hat "Development Tools" or Debian's `build-essential` package).
 - **Version Control and Build Tools**: Install `git`, `autoconf`, `automake`, and `libtool`.

-If you use Ubuntu, just need follow this repository UBUNTU.md
+If you use Ubuntu, just need follow this instructions on repository UBUNTU.md

 ### Compiling the External Dependencies